dlimla/Sprint-Challenge-Redux-Smurfs/README.md

 }
 ```

-- [ ] Double check to make sure that a smurf is created correctly once your functionality is built out.
+- [ X ] Double check to make sure that a smurf is created correctly once your functionality is built out.

 Initially Brainey will be in the array, but it takes more than one smurf to make the village.
 Be sure to add a few smurfs to populate our smurf village.